hashicorp/consul/website/source/docs/guides/acl-replication.md

 ### Consul Servers and Clients

-You should explicitly set the  `primary_datacenter` parameter on all servers and clients even though replication is enabled by default on the primary datacenter.
+You should explicitly set the  `primary_datacenter` parameter on all servers and clients, even though replication is enabled by default on the primary datacenter.
 Your agent configuration should be similar to the example below.

 ```json